Gromov width of the disk cotangent bundle of spheres of revolution: Introduction

 \section{Introduction}

-Symplectic embedding problems are a central subject in symplectic geometry since Gromov's nonsqueezing theorem.
+Symplectic embedding problems are a central subject in symplectic geometry since Gromov's nonsqueezing theorem \cite{gromov1985pseudo}.
+See \cite{Schlenk2017SymplecticEP} for a thorough account on results about symplectic embedding problems.
 Among embedding problems, the most basic question is about the largest ball that can be symplectically embedded into a given manifold.
 More precisely, given a $2n$-dimensional symplectic manifold $(X,\omega)$, its Gromov width $c_{Gr}(X,\omega)$ is defined to be the supremum of $a>0$ such that there exists a symplectic embedding $(B^{2n}(a),\omega_0)\hookrightarrow (X,\omega)$, where

 For any smooth manifold $Q$, its cotangent bundle $T^*Q$ has a canonical symplectic structure $\omega_{can}$ which can be written in local coordinates as

 A Riemannian structure on $Q$ gives rise to a norm on the fibers of $T^*Q$ and so we can define the disk cotangent bundle $D^* Q$ as